chadbraunduin/dog-tags/README.md

     </ul>

 ### Creating a tag cloud
-basic usage is as follows.
 Pass a sequence of maps to create-tag-cloud.
 This will return an html sequence of tag links with their size adjusted according to their frequency of occurrence.

-    (create-tag-cloud [
+    user=> (create-tag-cloud [
                     {:tags ["programming" "clojure"]}
                     {:tags ["Programming" "c" "rant" "programming"]}
                     {:tags ["politics" "rant"]}
                     {:tags ["programming" "python"]}
                     ])

-    =>
     <a href="/tags/c" style="font-size: 100%;">c</a>
     <a href="/tags/clojure" style="font-size: 100%;">clojure</a>
     <a href="/tags/politics" style="font-size: 100%;">politics</a>